Interactive-Chessboard/ICB-Embedded/docs/online_game.md

 Here is a display of all available requests to allow our system to function with the required features.
 Requests will be made in a human readable json format.
 Elements will have a preditermined value that is either a string or an int.
 To keep communication simple we will only use these two data types.
 All request contain and ID and a request type for the embedded system to understand.
 A request will be answered by a response with the same ID.
-In the case of an invalid request for which ever reason, a type `"error, error_reason"` will be sent.
+In the case of an invalid request for which ever reason, a status `"error, error_reason"` will be sent.
 If the request type is unknown or the format makes it so the system doesn't even know who can answer this request, `"error, unknown"` will be sent

 ```mermaid